2022 Colombian parliamentary election: Electoral system

 Of the 166 members of the House of Representatives, 162 were elected by proportional representation from 33 multi-member constituencies based on the departments, with seats allocated using the largest remainder method.
-Two members were elected by the Afro-Colombian community, one by Indigenous community, and one by Colombian expatriates.
+Two members were elected by the Afro-Colombian community, one by the Indigenous community, and one by Colombian expatriates.
 The 102 Senators were elected by two methods; 100 from a single nationwide constituency by proportional representation (with seats allocated using the largest remainder) and two from a two-seat constituency for Indigenous Colombians.

 Commons, the political successor of the former rebel group FARC, were guaranteed five seats in the House and five in the Senate as part of the Colombian peace process.
 For the first time, 16 seats in the House, as agreed to during the negotiations in Havana and ratified by an act of legislation on 25 August 2021, were reserved for victims of the Colombian conflict.
 Citizens from 167 municipalities affected by the conflict were eligible for voting in the special victims constituency.